Ukraine president Oleksander Turchynov refuses to bow to 'Kremlin scenario' in Crimea

 William Hague, the foreign secretary, after talks with his American counterpart John Kerry, backed Ukraine's territorial integrity, with fears the nation - which has strong links to Russia - could be torn apart.

 "This is not a zero-sum game, it is not a West versus East," said Mr Kerry after the two men met at the State Department.
-"This is about the people of Ukraine and Ukrainians making their choice about their future."

 Mr Hague, who is planning to visit Kiev shortly, was equally emphatic, saying: "This is a country that needs financial assistance from many sources, including from Russia.